 Using INNOVO for just 30 minutes a day/five days a week over 12 weeks has been proven to treat bladder weakness – delivering results in as little as four weeks1.

-INNOVO treats Stress, Urge & Mixed Incontinence in both women and men by targeting the root cause of the problem.
+INNOVO treats Stress Urinary Incontinence in women by targeting the root cause of the problem.
 A clinical study found that:

 - 80% of users saw a significant reduction in leaks after just 4 weeks1